ShahzebMahmood/terraform-eks-helloworld/README.md

 1. Run the verification script: `./scripts/verify-aws-cleanup.sh`
 2. Or check manually using the commands in [AWS_CLEANUP_CHECK.md](./AWS_CLEANUP_CHECK.md)

+**If deployment fails due to existing resources:**
+1. The workflow will automatically run `terraform destroy` to clean up
+2. Or run the cleanup script manually: `./scripts/cleanup-existing-resources.sh`
+3. Then retry the deployment workflow

 ## 🚨 Troubleshooting

 ### Common Issues